billg-splunk/javashop-otel/README.md

 TODO: Service map image
 NOTE: Follow the trace, what do we know ?

-XX was called, so we send that trace to a developer they will have to debug the function.
+See the Trace, function with the long latency  was ProductResource.ProductResource

-Since they do not have parameter information it can be a long process.
+Our next step here would be to send that trace to a developer and they will have to debug the function.

-See the Trace, function is ProductResource.ProductResource
+Since they do not have full parameter information it can be a long process.

 Developer:  must Look through all the CODE in FunctionX to find the problem, AKA Find Needle in Haystack.

 #TODO SCREENSHOT Show the Function in File